Inside: 15+ professional development books for teachers recommended by our readers.

-I recently asked my Wife Teacher Mommy team and on Instagram, Facebook and my Wife Teacher Mommies Unite Facebook Group, which teacher professional development books they recommend.
+I recently asked on Instagram, Facebook and my Wife Teacher Mommies Unite Facebook Group, which teacher professional development books they recommend.
+We have great communities on these pages that offer support help!
 They came up with some AMAZING books!
 So I have compiled the list here, and on an Amazon shopping list for you!

 I love the diversity of the books that were suggested.
 They cover everything from pedagogy to grading to learning to better address the needs of students.
 I haven’t read a lot of these books yet (though my reading list has definitely grown!) so the descriptions are from the Amazon listings.

-If you want to grab any of these books, I’ve made an Amazon shopping list for you here.
+If you want to grab any of these professional development books for teachers, I’ve made an Amazon shopping list for you here.

 1. Know Better, Do Better Teaching the Foundations So Every Child Can Read by David Liben & Meredith Liben